-Can-Eng Furnaces International Ltd. commissioned a continuous mesh-belt heat-treat system for the production of high-quality automotive fasteners in the Piedmont region of Italy.
-The high-volume fastener system features energy-efficient combustion and waste-heat recovery systems, atmosphere-controlled mesh-belt hardening system, oil quench, post-wash system, temper furnace, soluble oil system, bi-directional conveyor discharge and Can-Eng’s Level 2 SCADA system.
-The system was commissioned in the fourth quarter of 2018 and has exceeded the company’s performance expectations.
+Can-Eng Furnaces International Ltd. prepared the shipment of an 1,800 kg/hour continuous mesh-belt heat-treatment system to a fastener manufacturer in Italy.
+The system integrates energy-efficient combustion and waste-heat recovery technology.
+It includes an atmosphere-controlled mesh-belt hardening system, oil quench, post-wash system, temper furnace, soluble oil system, bi-directional conveyor discharge and Can-Eng’s process enhancement technology (PET) system.
+The PET system provides the user with access to Industry 4.0 features such as product traceability, detailed process data for continuous process improvements, comprehensive equipment diagnostics, cost analysis and inventory management.
+The system will be commissioned in the second quarter of 2022 to meet the company’s capacity expectations.

 Gasbarre Thermal Processing Systems designed, built and commissioned a 24-inch-wide, three-zone mesh-belt annealing furnace for a Midwest manufacturer of brass components.
 The furnace has a maximum operating temperature of 1650°F (900°C) and a capacity of 800 pounds/hour.
 It utilizes a blend of nitrogen and hydrogen atmospheres.
 The system incorporates an Allen-Bradley PLC and HMI with automated atmosphere and water temperature control and data logging.
 The integrated dew-point meter ensures precise process control for consistent and reliable part quality.